 Designed to address at-risk readers, this course focuses on assessment, evaluation, and diagnosis of reading difficulties and appropriate instructional strategies to meet specific needs within the regular classroom.
 This field-based course requires working one-to-one with an elementary or middle school student to provide individualized instruction based on assessment data.
-4306 Literacy Curriculum, Methods, and Assessment in Bilingual/ESL (3-3-2) Prerequisite: READ 3308.

-Current methods, strategies, and curricular resources for teaching and assessing beginning reading for Spanish speaking and ESL students in grades 2-4.
+4306 Literacy Curriculum, Methods, and Assessment in Bilingual/ESL (3-3-2) Prerequisite: Concurrent enrollment in BED 3301 and BED 3311.
+Current methods, strategies, and curricular resources for teaching and assessing beginning reading for Spanish speaking and ESL students in grades EC-4.
 4307 Diagnostic Instruction of Reading in the ESL Classroom 4-8 (3-3-2) Prerequisite: READ 3312.